 Mrs. Ricciardi has served on the Board of Directors for Life With Cancer, an organization dedicated to enhancing the quality of life of those affected by cancer, since 2010.
 She has also been on the Committee for the organization’s annual fundraising event “The Lobster Extravaganza” since 2012.
 In addition, Mrs. Ricciardi volunteers with the Teach Your Children to Save Program and the Central Fairfax Chamber of Commerce Young Professionals group.

 Christine Rowe — Senior Vice President, Treasury Services Manager

 Mrs. Rowe has been a volunteer member of the Loan Review Committee for the Northern Virginia Family Service, Vehicles for Change program since 2008.
 She meets monthly with the organization to help improve the financial condition of low-income working families across the country and to assist them in overcoming barriers.

 Tonya L. Smith — Vice President, Retail Lending

 Ms. Smith is an active member of NOVA Family Services and also volunteers for the City of Manassas.

-Joshua Steele — Senior Vice President, Commercial Lender
+Joshua Steele — Senior Vice President, Commercial Real Estate Lending Executive

 Mr. Steele has served as a Board Member for Citizen Heights Church (DC & VA campuses) for over four years.